The $35K Ghostwriting Scam That Almost Fooled Me (And How It Could Fool You)

 This wasn’t small-scale fraud.
 This was industrial content harvesting using professional credibility as bait.

-Using a respected professional platform leveraged institutional credibility.
+The scam exploited specific vulnerabilities in how ghostwriters think.
+Philosophical projects appeal to writers who want meaningful work beyond basic business content.
+The promise of substantial, well-paid work encourages extra effort on impressive samples.
+A respected professional platform provides institutional credibility.
 The writing industry has normalized extensive “test” samples, making 3,000-word requests seem reasonable rather than exploitative.
-The request to “start as soon as possible” pressured quick decisions rather than thorough vetting.
+And “start as soon as possible” pressures quick decisions over thorough vetting.

 Every element was designed to bypass the skepticism that would normally protect experienced professionals.

-Protection requires always insisting on consultation.
+Always insist on a consultation call.
 Legitimate clients with meaningful projects want to discuss their vision.
 Refusal to engage professionally signals deception, not efficiency.

 Calculate the real economics.
 If sample rates don’t align with claimed budgets, question the discrepancy directly.
 Honest clients explain their payment structure without evasion.